This text is translated into Russian by google automatic human level neural machine.

 According to him, the situation is similar at the municipal level.
-For example, the largest municipal carrier of the Far Eastern capital, Vladivostok Production Association of Passenger Transport (VPOPAT), is periodically in a bankrupt state, and would not survive without the support of the city administration.
-Moreover, it works on the same conditions as commercial vehicles.
+For example, the largest municipal carrier of the Far Eastern capital Vladivostok Production Association of Passenger Motor Transport (VPOPAT) periodically finds itself in a pre-bankrupt state, and without the support of the city administration, it would not survive.
+Moreover, it works under the same conditions as commercial transport.

 “Most likely, state and municipal enterprises simply do not have an incentive to reduce costs, to maximize profits.
 It is true that the "transition period" will last until January 1, 2025.
 During this time, it will be possible to prepare small and medium-sized enterprises that can occupy the niche of KGUPs and MUPs, ”said Yuri Korsakov.

 The Russian government calculated that in four years only about one thousand unitary enterprises will remain in the country.
 Municipalities agree that some functions of municipal unitary enterprises can be shared with commercial structures.
 At the same time, there is a sphere of operational infrastructure maintenance in which it is more difficult for municipal enterprises to find an alternative.